 They found the average time until recovery was 645 days.
 The shortest time was 212 days, and the longest 2,423 days.

-How Long Will The Stock Market Crash Of 2020 Last?
+How Long Did The Stock Market Crash Of 2020 Last?

 What To Do When Stocks Go Down?